To receive your free download, join our mailing list and never miss news, tips, promotions or discounts.

 These three silver band stacked rings are the perfect segue for jewelry makers who are new to soldering and want to make rings.
 You’ll master the fine points of ring making in this project, including how to cut precisely straight so that your wire ends match up perfectly for soldering, how to complete a simple solder join, how to reshape your ring so it’s round again, and finally how to texture multiple simple bands into a finger full of unique stacked rings.

 Stack Ring Suite By Helen Driggs

 The next step in the progression of your jewelry making: ring making with stones set in the rings!
 This project, like the one above, is a great way to make lots of fun and unique rings to wear stacked or to mix and match with other stackable rings.
 These rings are more advanced, thanks to the addition of setting stones in bezels as well as the anticlastic forming techniques–but with these rings, you get a pass on exact sizing.
 "Simple to make, these rings don’t use much metal, allow you to practice tube setting as well as anticlastic raising on a small form," Helen says, "and best of all, they are flexible almost up to the very end as far as sizing."

 You can use this handy chart to find the length of sheet metal you need for the metal gauge you’re using to make custom rings and to achieve the exact ring size you want.
 Simply find the ring size in one column and then follow that row until to the gauge of metal you’re using to make a band ring.
 That will tell you how long to cut your metal band.
 Voila!
 Perfectly fitting rings are just a few more steps away.
 You’ll also learn the five basic steps for making a band ring.

-Whether you create your own ring or are making custom ring designs for others, you’ll find the instructions in each of these three projects that will help you get the size and style right while learning everything you need to know about ring making in this free, exclusive guide.
+Whether you are creating your own ring or making custom ring designs for others, you’ll find the instructions in each of these three projects will help you get the size and style right while learning everything you need to know about ring making in this free, exclusive guide.